 Public recollection of the past is investigated empirically by Brianne Hastie, Martha Agoustinos and Kellie Elovalis, who analyse media debates about retaining or changing the date of Australia’s national day.
 With the help of a critical discourse analytical framework, the authors map the discursive strategies employed in Australian newspapers to remember the past.
 These include celebratory endorsements of colonisation, disconnections of the past from the present, open acknowledgments of the destructive impact of colonisation on Aboriginal people, and finally a discursive strategy of togetherness built on the idea of ‘moving on’ and the concomitant proposal of changing the date and renaming Australia’s national day.
 On the basis of critical analysis of media discourse, the authors do not settle on a conclusive answer about whether to retain or change the date.
 A new date might represent “a fresh start” but “it may also disguise or dismiss the harm wrought by colonisation, by positioning this in the past, separated from the nation’s golden future” (Hastie et al. this issue).

 Public discourses of collective remembering are further explored in Ersula Ore’s article, this time, though, focusing on the racial and gender politics underpinning the resurgence of lynching discourses in 21st century United States.
 In the tradition of cultural and rhetorical studies, Ore explores historical and contemporary archives tracing two strains of 21st century lynching discourse.
 On the one hand, she reveals a discourse which is built on racist misappropriations of lynching.
 By equating ‘cancel culture’ with lynching, this discourse problematically enables men like Trump and other white supremacists to frame themselves as victims of contemporary ‘lynching’ practices.
 On the other hand, there is a progressive discourse articulated by social justice organizations such as INCITE and the APPF.
-Through remembrance and memorialization, these organizations expose parts of the lynching archive that has been neglected until recently: they make visible Black female victims of lynching and thus contest “the systemic erasure of institutionalized misgynoiristic violence” (Ore this issue).
+Through remembrance and memorialization, these organizations expose parts of the lynching archive that have been neglected until recently: they make visible Black female victims of lynching and thus contest “the systemic erasure of institutionalized misgynoiristic violence” (Ore this issue).

 How social justice organizations present alternative discourses of collective remembering is also explored by Scott Burnett, Nettly Ahmed, Tahn-dee Matthews, Junaid Oliephant, and Aylwyn M. Walsh in the context of Khoisan activism in South Africa.
 Empirically, the authors conduct detailed analysis of video ethnographic texts produced by activists in the birthplace of Sarah Baartman, the well-known Khoisan woman forcibly taken to Britain at the turn of the nineteenth century.
 What South African activists do are acts of linguistic citizenship (Stroud 2018) through which they “rememory” a history of land dispossession.
 More specifically, the examples in the article illustrate different strategies through which the activists co-construct memories of the past in order to claim their rights to dispossessed ancestral lands.
 These range from tracing histories of specific words, re-experiencing historical traumas, retelling histories of sites of memory, and viewing oneself in relation to one’s ancestors.